-Twinkle lights adorn the walls, dangling into the lush garden beds which complement the dark wood of the tables, chairs, and barrel counter tops – giving the bar ambience with a capital A.
+Twinkle lights adorn the walls, dangling into the lush garden beds which complement dark wooden tables, chairs, and barrel counter tops – giving the bar ambience with a capital A.

 Both food and beverages can be ordered from the bar – enjoy a classic counter menu with the likes of steak, fish, and schnitzels.

-Affectionately known as the ‘Waterhole on the Hill’, the Dulacca Hotel has stood the test of time (est. 1908) and still serves the best coldies in town.
+Affectionately known as the ‘Pink Pub on the Hill’, the Dulacca Hotel has stood the test of time (est. 1908) and still serves the best coldies in town.

 Although its moniker might be more of an exaggeration than a reality, you’ll find Dulacca Hotel on more of a slight incline rather than a hill in the centre of town.